iagoFG/PipePS/README.md

        </body>
      </html>
 ```
 Example of default.html in the tpl/ folder.
-Superfast response times.
-Both headless and html modes.
-Template processor that can be used either on xml, json, or on html files.
-Customizable by setting configuration variables before including pipeps.min.php: with $GLOBALS['pipeps-mode'] you switch modes; fully programmable life-cycle via actions list with the **programmable main/default sequence at the top-most part configuration section of pipeps.min.php** (init, checkbefore, etcfind, etcrun, i18n, doactions, tplfind, include and checkafter) resulting in rendering the corresponding {{...}} template, for example default.html like shown.
+PipePS has superfast response times (usually under 10ms), both headless and html modes, an agnostic template processor that can be used either on html, xml, json and many more formats.
+Mode is customizable by setting configuration variables before including pipeps.min.php: for example with $GLOBALS['pipeps-mode'] you can switch modes; it has a fully programmable life-cycle via actions list: with the **programmable main/default sequence at the top-most part configuration section of pipeps.min.php** (it runs a list of modules same as your own: init, checkbefore, etcfind, etcrun, i18n, doactions, tplfind, include and checkafter).
+Default sequence results in loading and rendering the site/url corresponding {{...}} template, default.html.

-You can name editable sections with any tag, placing an {{editable ...}} tag will be replaced with the section contents or, if you login with a user allowed to edit, an edit tag will appear:
+You can easily create new editable sections by naming them with new tags, placing an {{editable ...}} block that will be replaced with its contents or, if you are logged in with a edit button that allows to change texts onsite:

 ![image](https://github.com/user-attachments/assets/36cfbf98-78a8-4a39-9fff-4b4c744a259c)

-And if you click it an edit box will popup:
+And as you click it an edit box will popup:

 ![image](https://github.com/user-attachments/assets/1033a3bc-cd98-495d-9e7b-5090a3930c36)